Roderick Sawyer: 2023 Chicago mayoral candidacy

 In June 2022, Sawyer announced his candidacy for mayor in the 2023 election, challenging incumbent Mayor Lori Lightfoot.

-When he announced his run for mayor, Sawyer said that crime is the first issue on his mind, and that if elected, he would fire Chicago Police Supt.
-David Brown.

-Sawyer has been critical of incumbent mayor Lori Lightfoot on several issues.
+Before running, Sawyer had been critical of incumbent mayor Lori Lightfoot on several issues.
 These include her late September 2022 removal of a $42.7 million property tax increase that would have taken effect prior to the 2023 election.
 The tax increase would have gone through on an automatic escalator basis had Lightfoot not revoked it.
 Sawyer said, "If you thought it was responsible to have a modest tax increase, you should stand by that.
 And if you feel it's not, you should stand by that.
 If you're not gonna do that, you're just blowing with the wind."
+When he announced his run for mayor, Sawyer said that crime was the first issue on his mind, and that if elected, he would fire Chicago Police Supt.
+David Brown.

 In the initial round of the election, Sawyer was defeated, placing last of nine candidates with less than 2,500 votes (0.43% of the election's overall vote).
 A week after the first round, Sawyer endorsed Paul Vallas in the runoff election.